Yay! Puppies are coming! Are you prepared for the day that your dog gives birth?

-Baby Nasal Aspirator: Use this fancy contraption to suck the fluid out of the puppies' nose and mouth after they're born.
+Baby Nasal Aspirator: Used to remove fluid out of puppies' nose and mouth after they're born.
 This is an important step!
 Don't miss it!

 Round-tipped Scissors: These are helpful in case you need to cut the umbilical cord.
 Round-tipped scissors are safer when handling new puppies.

 Forceps: These can be used to hold the umbilical cord when cutting and to stop excessive bleeding.

 Unwaxed Dental Floss or Thread: Use floss to tie the umbilical cord to stop bleeding.
 Stay away from mint flavored/coated dental floss!

 Surgical Gloves: To keep your hands sterile at all times when handling pups.